 Our school hours are 8:20 a.m. to 3:50 p.m. but there are optional clubs afterwards on most days that continue to 5:30 or later.

 We believe all children should be given the opportunity and support needed to learn to read with understanding especially if they have fallen behind.
 For reading and spelling we use a phonics system, Phono-Graphix, which we have now used for many years both at Burys Court and at Moon Hall School with considerable success.
-The programme enables children to learn to decode words efficiently and is very successful with the children, including those who join the school through Little Berries when it can avoid failure in reading.
+The programme enables children to learn to decode words efficiently and is very successful with the children where it can avoid failure in reading.
 We give talks to parents to explain the system.

-In Years 4, 5 and 6 all children in the class learn to play either the violin or the clarinet.
-The instruments are provided by us for the purpose.
-In this way all children receive three years of tuition in one or other instrument.
+In Years 4, 5 and 6 all children in the class learn to play the violin with the instruments provided.
+In this way all children receive three years of tuition in an instrument.
 This is done in class rotation and while not every child keeps it up afterwards it is good experience for them and many do continue with their music.